 (Again, these are not exact rates but estimated ranges).

-Here is a view of the same information after averaging the low and high prices individually and then showing the delta of price differential between these insurance polices as a relative percentage out of 100%.
+Here is a view of the same psychotherapy reimbursement rate for private insurance information after averaging the low and high prices individually and then showing the delta of price differential between these private insurance polices as a relative percentage out of 100%.

 |Avg High||Avg High|